 Welcome to Part 1 in our Best Of 2011 series of posts.
 Part 1 is all about the top travel adventures of the year including falconry in El Salvador, diving in Honduras and Belize, and many Mayan adventures in Guatemala.
 Part 2 covers the Best Food & Beverages of 2011 and part 3 covers the Best Hotels of the Year.
 Part 4 includes the Top Travel Gear of the Year.

-Yes, end of year round-ups can be lame.
+Yes, end-of-year round-ups can be lame.
 On the other hand, they can also be a valuable chance for us to look back on the year that was and remember just how damn lucky we are.
-Done right, an end of year round-up can also be a quick and easy way for you to get a dose of the best tips, tricks and truths that made our Trans-Americas Journey travels so special in 2011.
+Done right, an end-of-year round-up can also be a quick and easy way for you to get a dose of the best tips, tricks, and truths that made our Trans-Americas Journey travels so special in 2011.
 Maybe, just maybe, you’ll hit the road yourself in 2012 (or 2013, no pressure).

 First, a few relevant stats.
 In 2011 the Trans-Americas Journey thoroughly explored four, albeit very small, countries including Belize, Guatemala, Honduras, and El Salvador.
 We drove 8,055 miles (12,963 km) and spent US$2,300 on fuel.
-We had one flat tire (after driving over a nail in Copan, Honduras) and bounced over about a billion topes/tumulos (vicious Latin American speed bumps) and through twice that many pot holes.
+We had one flat tire (after driving over a nail in Copan, Honduras) and bounced over about a billion topes/tumulos (vicious Latin American speed bumps) and through twice that many potholes.

 Despite all that driving we did manage to spend some time outside of our truck doing and seeing exciting things.
 In no particular order, here are the top travel adventures that made all that time on the road even better in 2011.

-Top travel adventures of 2011
+Best adventure travel of 2011

 Best adventure surprise: There are only a handful of falconers in all of Central America and only one who’s certified to guide guests.
 That would be Roy Beers, owner of Cadejo Adventures.
 We walked through the hills above San Salvador with Roy and his Harris Hawk Chucky (named after the horror movie character).
 As we strolled through coffee plantations and forested hillsides Chucky followed along from tree to tree, landing on our gloved hands when we called and half-heartedly hunting (he wasn’t very hungry).
 Somehow the forest looks and feels different with a hiking buddy who can fly and the experience made hiking without a bird of prey in tow seem downright boring.